Chandan-Bhadrala/00-Authentication/server/README.md

 TODO:

-1. ~~Setup multer to handle profile pic in the form data.~~
-2. Setup cloudinary to upload the profile pic properly & delete the one on the server.
+1. ~~Setup multer to handle profile pic in the form data.~~ ~~2.
+Setup cloudinary to upload the profile pic properly & delete the one on the server.~~
 3. Setup MailTrap to send verification email.

 ---

-# Authentication Project
+# Authentication56 Project

 ## Need to include